gidrokolbaska/todozoid/README.md

 # 👨‍💻 Stack
 * Flutter & Dart for logic and visual representation;
 * Firebase Firestore and Firebase Authentication as a backend.

+# 📙 Supported languages
+* 🇷🇺 Russian
+* 🇺🇸 English
+* More to come in the future

 # 📸 Screenshots
 # 🎥 Video